mozpp/Background-Matting/README.md

 Note: `syn-comp-adobe-trainset` model was trained on the training set of the Adobe dataset.
 This was the model used for numerical evaluation on Adobe dataset.

+Light-weight model [baidu drive](https://pan.baidu.com/s/1gknwN3I2Nwjgpf538hbpgA)(提取码: y8s9), download and place in any path you want.

+Currently, the performance of my Light-weight model is weak.

 ### Pre-processing